Welcome to Needham Girls Youth Lacrosse!

 Needham Girls Youth Lacrosse is pleased to announce that 128 Lacrosse is offering our members a series of fun, skill-building clinics this Fall.
-Clinics are open to girls in grades 2-8 and will be Sundays at 2:30-4:30pm on 9/7, 9/14, 9/28 and 10/5 (10/19 rain date) at Memorial Field in Needham.
+Paula Kelly is the Director of these clinics.
+Clinics are open to girls in grades 2-8 and will be Sundays at 2:30-4:30 pm on 9/7, 9/14, 9/28 and 10/5 (10/19 rain date) at Memorial Field in Needham.
 Cost is $135 for the 4 clinics, and includes a 128 lacrosse pinnie.

 Registration is open now on the 128 Lacrosse website.

 www.128lacrosse.com, click Register Online and look for NGYL Girls Clinic.

 Here is some information to help you make a more informed decision.

 Retail and on-line stores are listed at the bottom of this page.